PoCInnovation/Underflow/README.md

 ```

-# Usage example :
+## Usage example :

-## for an example go in the example directory and run in differents terminals :
+### For an example, go in the example directory and run in differents terminals :
 * The code for initialisation topic's partitions
 * Influencer.py and Follower.py
 * Then Manager0.py and Manager1.py